 It involves tracking sleep stages, typically categorised as light, deep and REM (rapid eye movement or dreaming), with a breakdown of how long you were in each stage, and your sleep duration over the night.

-There are dedicated sleep tracking devices, as well as fitness trackers and wearable devices capable of tracking your sleep - but the data delivered and features offered vary between devices and companies.
+There are dedicated sleep tracking devices, as well as fitness trackers, wearable devices and even smart displays capable of tracking your sleep - but the data delivered and features offered vary between devices and companies.

 Some companies offer sleep scores, some have smart alarms to wake you up within a set window when you're in the lightest sleep and others combine your activity and sleep data to give you an insight into your overall recharging and what you need to do for the best results.